 In a recent article covering the the trial of some young men charged with attempts at terrorism, I remembered one key fact – the “Islam for Dummies” guide found among the possessions of one of the accused.
-I found it startlingly that one man could commit to a cause so extremely, but with such limited understanding as well as lack of positive intent.
+I found it startlingly that one man could commit to a cause so extremely, but with such limited understanding and lack of positive intent.

 1) Try and have coffee before arriving to avoid excessive tiredness or mood swings.